Board Directors' Bios

 Beverly Bennett

 Beverly has a Masters degree in Education from Ohio State University.
 As a member of The Philosophers’ Center in Columbus, Ohio, she served as PB’s secretary during his visit to Columbus in 1977.
 Although now a Columbus, Ohio, resident, she lived near Wisdom’s Goldenrod for three years and attended classes at the Center while Anthony Damiani was alive.
 While she was there, she had the opportunity to read PB’s notebooks in their original form and participated in collating material for Perspectives, the first volume of PB's published Notebooks.
 She served as Chairperson of the Committee that produced audio tapes of two of PB’s books, The Secret Path and Discover Yourself, both narrated by Christopher Reeve.
-In addition to serving as Second Vice Chairperson of PBPF, she fills the vital roll of Chairperson of the Publishing Committee—and does so vigorously!
-Outside of the Foundation’s direct orb, she is the immediate Past President of the National Alliance on Mental Illness of Franklin County, Columbus, Ohio.
+In addition to serving as Second Vice Chairperson of PBPF, she fills the vital role of Chairperson of the Publishing Committee—and does so vigorously!
+Outside of the Foundation’s direct orb, she is the Past President of the National Alliance on Mental Illness of Franklin County, Columbus, Ohio.
 She remains active on that board and continues to teach Family to Family classes.

 Mary Ann Flory